Honors One Read

 Each year the Honors College selects an important book–fiction or non-fiction–as its One Read.
 The book then becomes the focal point of Honors community activities, programming, and even courses and academic units of study.

-Information and announcements regarding the One Read can be found on Canvas
+Information, announcements, and essay prompt regarding the One Read can be found on Canvas

 2017-2018 One Read Honors: Louise Erdrich, The Round House

 One of the most revered novelists of our time—a brilliant chronicler of Native-American life—Louise Erdrich returns to the territory of her bestselling, Pulitzer Prize finalist The Plague of Doves with The Round House, transporting readers to the Ojibwe reservation in North Dakota.
 It is an exquisitely told story of a boy on the cusp of manhood who seeks justice and understanding in the wake of a terrible crime that upends and forever transforms his family.